President and Founder

-Ms. Wrage has held numerous committee positions, including Chair of the Anti-Corruption Committee of the ABA’s International Section and Chair of the International Legal Affairs Committee of the Association of Corporate Counsel.
-She has participated in anti-bribery working groups with the OECD and the UN Global Compact.
+Ms. Wrage is a former member of FIFA’s Independent Governance Committee and served on the 2015 B20 Taskforce on Anti-Corruption, which drafted recommendations to G20 leaders for consideration in their global economic policies.
+She has held numerous committee positions, including Chair of the Anti-Corruption Committee of the ABA’s International Section and Chair of the International Legal Affairs Committee of the Association of Corporate Counsel, and has participated in anti-bribery working groups with the OECD and UN Global Compact.

 Virna Di Palma

 Virna Di Palma is a seasoned communications expert with a distinguished career in the field of anti-bribery compliance.
 She has worked with the private sector for nearly a decade to raise awareness of anti-bribery worldwide.
 As Senior Director of Global Strategy and Communications, Virna plays a key role in advancing the TRACE mission and expanding the organization’s global footprint.
 Virna manages a team of regional experts for the Middle East, Asia, Latin America, India and Europe and also drives all outreach initiatives, marketing, brand management, partnerships and TRACE events.
 Additionally, she contributes to various collective action projects and has conducted in-house anti-bribery trainings on behalf of TRACE.

 Prior to joining TRACE, Virna was a senior program director specializing in international trade and anti-bribery compliance for the American Conference Institute where she produced over fifty compliance programs in the US and around the world.
 Notable is her experience launching and producing the first anti-corruption conferences in Russia, India, Brazil and the Middle East.